gazebosim/gz-sensors/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Ignition Sensors 6.X to 7.X

+1. The `ignition` namespace is deprecated and will be removed in future versions.
+Use `gz` instead.

 ## Ignition Sensors 6.0.1 to 6.1.0

 ### Modifications